jupytercon/jupytercon2025-developingextensions/04-materials/06-working-on-your-own.md

 - A new theme appears in Settings → Theme menu
 - Theme includes custom colors matching your chosen aesthetic
 - JupyterLab interface reflects the theme's visual style
-- Theme can be toggled on/off
+- Theme can be toggled on/off in Settings → Theme menu

 **What to watch for**: